Dungeon Siege II: Broken World

 Dungeon Siege II: Broken World is the expansion pack for the role-playing video game Dungeon Siege II and continues the unfinished plot of the previous game.
-It was developed by Gas Powered Games and published by 2K Games in 2006.
+It was developed by Gas Powered Games and published by 2K in 2006.

 Gameplay

 The expansion pack introduced several new features, including two hybrid classes based on existing classes, Dwarf as a playable race, and recipes crafting system, PlayStation Portable crossover items to promote and to be used in conjunction with Dungeon Siege: Throne of Agony.

 Plot

 The game continues where Dungeon Siege II left off.
 As with the main game, Broken World takes place on the continent of Aranna.
 However the world has changed much following the fall of Valdis and the clash of the Sword of Zaramoth and the Shield of Azunai.
 The protagonist continues to pursue the Dark Wizard who advised Valdis and masterminded much of what happened during Dungeon Siege II.